rydmike/theme_demo/README.md

 Is it really necessary to switch the key-value DB persistence implementation at runtime from inside the app?
 Well, maybe not, but the principle might be useful as an in-app development toggle, used during development and testing for other data sources, like using remote data and mock off-line data source.
 It can be useful to have a setup that allows you to do this, in-app from developer options.
 Plus, I wanted to see if it can be done with just Riverpod.
 Typically, I would have done this part with [GetIt](https://pub.dev/packages/get_it), but nice to see it can be done with just Riverpod.

 To be able to do this with only **Riverpod**, we need to define a `ProviderContainer` in just plain Dart before we start the Flutter app.
 We can then access the provider that gives us the currently used key-value DB implementation.
-We can then perform whatever async initialization the used key-value DB needs.
+We can then perform whatever async initialization the used key-value DB may need.

 Before we start the Flutter app, we also access a provider that sets up a listener that will run whenever the key-value DB provider is changed.